Share on your favorite

 Bold - Describes someone who is daring.

-Holland - Abbreviation of the country name "Walan (Holland)".
+Holland - Part of the name for Netherlands.

 Bold - Describes someone who is daring.